Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

     print("Retrieve json was not fast enough")
 ```

-These code worked fine, the error message was displayed only when the network latency was too high:
+It worked fine, the error message was displayed when the network latency was too high:

 ```bash
 $> python2 app.py
 Data retrieval done!
 ```

-It worked correctly until I tried to convert the dict keys and values from unicode to latin-1 strings:
+Then I tried to convert the dict keys and values from unicode to latin-1 strings:

 ```python
 class MyThread(Thread):